nyx-lyb3ra/Kuychi/README.md

   compilation and packaging process.
 - `src/`: Here you will find all the source code for the application (GJS and TypeScript).

+## Code of Conduct

+To ensure an open and welcoming community, this project adheres to the [GNOME Code of Conduct](./CODE_OF_CONDUCT.md).
+We strongly encourage you to read and respect it before participating in any interaction within this repository!
+Your commitment to a positive environment is critical to the success of our community.

 ## License